Is the U.S. becoming an oligarchy?

 There is so much the Trump administration is doing to fuel inequality.

-- Second is cutting away the public programs that we all rely upon and privatizing programs to give them to profit-making corporations.
-The 2025 tax bill throws more than 10 million people off of Medicaid, and millions of families could be left without the food assistance they need.
+• Second is cutting away the public programs that we all rely upon, and to take it a step further, privatizing programs to give them to profit-making corporations.
+The “Big Beautiful Bill” throws more than 10 million people off of Medicaid, and millions of families could be left without the food assistance they need.

-- Third is taking a sledgehammer to the rules and referees that protect ordinary people from excessive corporate and monopoly power.
-Bodies like the Federal Trade Commission and the Consumer Financial Protection Bureau are there to hold corporations from Big Pharma to banks to account, but the Trump administration is intent on weakening their power.
+• And third is taking a sledgehammer to the rules and referees that protect ordinary people from excessive corporate and monopoly power.
+Bodies like the Federal Trade Commission and Consumer Financial Protection Bureau are there to hold corporations from pharma to banks to account, but the Trump administration is intent on weakening their power.
 This is great news for already powerful monopolies–and bad news for everyone else.

 "This is the price of oligarchy: a society that is sicker, hungrier, and poorer,” said Abby Maxman, CEO and president of Oxfam America.